Sounie/springer-gocd-cloudfoundry-plugin/README.md

      Add Package Repository - select Cloud Foundry as the type and provide the credentials for accessing your Cloud Foundry
   * During pipeline creation, specify Package as Material type and select the repository that you created in the previous step
      Select Define New and provide the details of your app.

+## About the name
+springer = I work for Springer Science+Business Media.
+Part of the development of this plugin started during a hack day there.

+gocd = The plugin runs inside the ThoughtWorks GoCD Continuous Delivery server.

+cloudfoundry = The platform that the plugin polls to detect updates to a deployed application.

+plugin = A self-contained module which runs inside an application.

 ## Version History
 1.0.2